 Gone are the days when the internet felt novel: AOL Instant Messenger opened up a new way of communicating; Google searches yielded new info at mind-blowingly quick speeds; a shared computer in a common space was the norm.
 We lived and learned through our amateur mistakes—getting hacked, falling for phishing scams, using our first names and birthdays as passwords.

 For younger generations who’ve grown up with technology and social media, the internet has always been ubiquitous.
 They carry it in their pockets and use it to stay chronically connected to friends and to navigate everyday life and learning.
 Is security at the forefront of their minds, or is it something they take for granted?
 Essentially, are they doomed to repeat our mistakes?

 Since many schools and activities are still operating virtually some of the time, it’s the perfect time to evaluate your kids’ understanding and awareness of digital privacy, and brush up on your own knowledge so that you can be a good guide.
 Here are Dashlane’s tips for encouraging good cybersecurity habits in kids.

 The internet can be murky, but we can’t expect kids to avoid it.
 Rather than talking about the internet like it’s the boogeyman, arm your kids with the knowledge they need to navigate safely:

 Just like you’d stress the importance of keeping an ATM Pin secure, remind them that login info and passwords are for their eyes only.
-Teach good password creation habits (or better yet, add them to your password manager family plan with Dashlane).
+Teach good password creation habits (or better yet, add them to your password manager family password manager plan with Dashlane).

 Make sure they check with you before downloading apps (you can also set parental controls on an iPhone or Apple Device to prevent downloads and purchases from the App Store).
 For Android, Google offers a Family Link app that allows you to pair your device with your kids’, manage their app downloads, and set limits on screen time.